 Let me put my own view.
 Out of these seven claims, I am in qualified agreement with three.
 I am mostly in accord with (b), (d) and (e).
-Concerning (b) it is indisputable that the assumption of rational, utility maximising behaviour came to dominate economics during the twentieth century, although I would date its hegemony later than the 1870s.
-By the 1970s, to challenge such an assumption was to make one virtually unemployable as an economist.
+Concerning (b) it is indisputable that the assumption of rational, utility maximising behaviour came to dominate economics during the twentieth century, although I would date its full hegemony much later than the 1870s (especially considering the prominence of American institutionalism in the first half of the twentieth century).
+But - as we would all agree - by the 1970s, to challenge such an assumption was to make one virtually unemployable as an economist, even if such strictures were relaxed after 1990.5

-I am also broadly in accord with (d).
-I have argued (Hodgson 2001) that several developments including marginalism pushed economics in an overly-general direction, to the point of detachment with real but historically specific phenomena.
+I am also broadly in accord with (d)\.
+I have argued (Hodgson 2001). that sSeveral developments including marginalism pushed economics in an overly-general direction, to the point of detachment with real but historically specific phenomena.
 But I do not believe that it was the outcome of marginalism alone.